nextstrain/docker-base/README.md

 ### Rebuilding an image and pushing to Docker Hub

-To rebuild the image with the latest versions of its software and push to Docker Hub, go to [the Travis CI interface for this repository](https://app.travis-ci.com/github/nextstrain/docker-base) and select the "Trigger build" option under "More options...".
+To rebuild the image with the latest versions of its software and push to Docker Hub, go to [the GitHub Actions workflow](https://github.com/nextstrain/docker-base/actions/workflows/ci.yml), select **Run workflow**, and confirm.
 This is most helpful when you want the image to contain the latest version of a tool whose release does not automatically trigger a new build of the image and you do not need to modify the `Dockerfile`.

 ### Building